Nawhite1505/N.White-AboutMe/README.md

 #Welcome to my website!

-this Repo is a unique project designed to present my skills, experiences, and accomplishments in a format to a traditional resume but with an interactive and dynamic touch.
+-this Repo is a unique project designed to present my skills, experiences, and accomplishments in a format similar to a traditional resume but with an interactive and dynamic touch.

 ## Features
 - **Interactive Interface**: Navigate through sections of my skills, projects, and experiences using my link (Provided below)